3rd Grade Curriculum – Subjects, Activities, and Skills

 4. Science

 Grade 3 science is a good mix of conceptual science and hands-on activities and experiments.
-Your child will get introduced to the natural science and the animal kingdom and habitats.
+Your child will be introduced to natural science and the animal kingdom and habitats.
 A third grader will need to cultivate the skills of scientific investigation, experimentation, and observation using the lessons taught.
-Kids will understand and break down the complex make of the earth, and learn about weather, rocks, minerals, water bodies and more.
+Kids will understand and break down the complex model of the earth and learn about weather, rocks, minerals, water bodies and more.

-Your child will also be introduced to subjects that are beyond what he is familiar with, such as space and the forces of nature.
-Hands-on approach using science kits is the best way to build your kid’s interest in the subject.
+In the 3rd-grade science curriculum, your child will also be introduced to subjects that are beyond what he is familiar with, such as space and the forces of nature.
+A hands-on approach using science kits is the best way to build your kid’s interest in the subject.

 Key Learnings/Observations